cashfree/pg-react/README.md

 export default App;

 ```

- 4. Event Handling
+*Event Handling
-    The Cashfree component provides an onComplete callback to notify when all card inputs are valid and complete.
+   *The Cashfree component provides an onComplete callback to notify when all card inputs are valid and complete.
 Use this to enable your Pay button or trigger other actions.

-5. Styling Components
+* Styling Components
-    Customize the appearance by passing a customStyle object to the Cashfree component or individual components.
+    *Customize the appearance by passing a customStyle object to the Cashfree component or individual components.
 This lets you override fonts, colors, borders, and other style          properties to match your app's look.

+# Features

+1. Simple integration with Cashfree Payment Gateway

+2. Modular React components: CardNumber, CardHolder, CardExpiry, CardCVV, and SaveInstrument

+3. Customizable themes and styles

+4. Built-in completeness state management with event callbacks

+5. Supports saving card details for faster payments

+6. Written in TypeScript with full type definitions